 Hailing from South Africa, the Mitchells are aiming to join the Canns in the village of Mawerero.
 Ryan has an excellent grasp of the biblical languages and brings years of ministry experience to the team.
 Elna is a doctor and will bring some much needed medical expertise to our remote post.
 They have two children: Calista and Sebastian.

-Zach and Cassidy currently live and work in the Rai Coast Mountains of Papua New Guinea.
-They work in a language known as Ndo (which is their word for “what”).
-They’ve been living among Ndo-speakers for nearly two years and are nearing the end of culture and language learning.
-Their hope and prayer is to share the story of God’s Word, from cover to cover, in the near future.
-Long-term, they have a desire to see a church strongly established with the Bible in the Ndo language.
-They have two children: Jude and Oliver.
+We’re the Canns.
+We (Zach and Cassidy) were married in 2011 and moved to Papua New Guinea with our two boys (just 2 and 11-months old at the time) in 2014.
+We currently live and work in the Finisterre Mountains on the Huon Peninsula in a language known as Ndo (which is their word for “what”).
+We’ve been living among Ndo-speakers for nearly two years and are nearing the end of culture and language learning.
+Our hope and prayer is to share the story of God’s Word, from cover to cover, in the near future.
+Long-term, we have a desire to see a church well-established with the Bible in the Ndo language.
+We have two precious boys: Jude (b.
+2012) and Oliver (b.
+2014).

 THE ROAD TO NDO: